pdxjohnny/more-cpp/programs/study/docs/ANALYSIS.md

 data and some ints.
 The tasks class was derived from a 2-3 tree of task (templated, `tree23<task>`).
 The `study_guide` was an lll of tasks (`lll<tasks>`).
 That was all the classes I needed for this.

+The comparison operators are used on the templated data type in the 2-3 tree.
+So any classs (like study::task) which implements the comparison operators can be used with the tree.